Phips92/kernel_bug_predictor/README.md

 This project is licensed under the GNU General Public License v3.0

-Contact
+## Author

+Philipp (Phips92)

-For questions or collaborations, feel free to reach out via GitHub or email.
+For questions or collaborations, feel free to contact me at [philipp92.mcguire@gmail.com].

----

-Let me know if you'd like to localize this, add citation references for academic usage, or conver